 Wait Before Use

 Allow at least 12-24 hours of complete drying time before any water contact on the newly sealed marble countertops.
-Follow manufacturer cure instructions as well.
+Follow the manufacturer’s cure instructions as well.

-Proper preparation, application method and adequate drying are key for success when learning how to seal marble countertops thoroughly.
-Be patient, follow directions exactly and your counters will stay beautifully protected.
+Proper preparation, application method, and adequate drying are key to success when learning how to seal marble countertops thoroughly.
+Be patient, follow directions exactly, and your counters will stay beautifully protected.

 Tips For Sealing Marble Countertops